 Eat, drink and be artsy

-Life can be delicious at Anthem (here’s looking at you, Blues & Brews and upcoming Friendsgiving Dinner).
+Life can be delicious at Anthem (here’s looking at you, Blues & Brews and Friendsgiving Dinner).
 Artful, with events like craft fairs, concerts and cultural festivals.
 And of course, highly active, thanks to trails, parks and two buzzing community centers.

 That said, should you find a blank space on your social calendar, go exploring outside the Anthem community with these resident favorites.
 Enjoy!